In shadow of Texas gas drilling sites, health fears escalate

 24 of24

-ARLINGTON, Texas (AP) — At a playground outside a North Texas day care center, giggling preschoolers chase each other into a playhouse.
+ARLINGTON, Texas (AP) — At a playground outside a North Texas day care, giggling preschoolers chase each other into a playhouse.
 Toddlers scoot by on tricycles.
-A boy cries as a teacher helps him negotiate over a toy.

-Uphill from the playground, peeking between trees, is a site where Total Energies is pumping for natural gas.
+Just uphill, Total Energies is pumping for natural gas.
 The French energy giant wants to drill three new wells on the property next to Mother's Heart Learning Center, which serves mainly Black and Latino children.
-The three wells, along with two existing ones, would lie about 600 feet from where the children planted a garden of sunflowers.
+The wells would lie about 600 feet from where the children play.

 Written By